digitalake/k8s-pt1/README.md

 For this task i've created several _.yaml_ files to deploy 3 Nginx replical, 2 types of services, 2 jobs and 1 cronjob.

+Its nice to use kubectl command with -n option instead of hardcoding the namespace in .yaml files.
+In such way its possible to reuse .yaml in different namespaces.

 Command to apply:
 ```
 kubectl apply -f <path-to-file-or-dir> -n <namespace>